MuhammedZohaib/My-Second-Brain/OOP/JAVA and OOP.md

 Pascal case is used for classes and camel case of variables.
 `String[]`  is a datatype.
 `main` indicates that execute this function first.
-`args`  -> arguments which can be given after compiliation while running program in Terminal.
+`args`  -> arguments which can be given after compilation while running program in Terminal.

 we Use `%s` for string as format specifier.